Bitdoze Logo

 docker network create traefik-net

-Step 2: Production-Ready Docker Compose
+Step 2: Docker Compose Configuration

-Create an enterprise-grade docker-compose.yml with Traefik integration and enhanced security:
+Create a docker-compose.yml with Traefik integration:

 version: '3.8'